zhorabay/Catalog/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-**I would like to thank the following individuals and organizations for their contribution to this project.**

-- I would like to express my heartfelt gratitude to [**Microvere**](https://www.microverse.org/?grsf=mohammad-a-nbtazu) for the invaluable learning experience they have provided.
+- We would like to express our heartfelt gratitude to [**Microvere**](https://www.microverse.org/?grsf=mohammad-a-nbtazu) for the invaluable learning experience they have provided.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>